-The following opportunities are available for eligible nonpublic schools in New York State:
+The following opportunities are available for eligible religious and independent schools in New York State:

 - 21st Century Community Learning Centers